 Because tourism serves as an integral part of the Dubai government's strategy to maintain the flow of foreign cash into the emirate, Dubai's reputation as an internationally-renowned hot spot for shopping is important.
 As such, it is in its best interest to work with brands to keep counterfeits out of legitimate retail spaces, and to instill confidence in consumers that its retail environment is one of both luxury and authenticity.

 With efforts being placed simultaneously on fostering domestic design talent and building sustainable relationships with the fashion industry's most well-heeled brands, and the near constant presence of deep-pocketed residents and tourists, it is only a matter of time until Dubai emerges as a truly formidable fashion center.
-Moreover, with the World Expo set to take place in Dubai in 2020, it’s difficult to see the city becoming anything but increasingly luxury-friendly in the near future.
+Plus, with the World Expo set to take place in Dubai in 2020, it is difficult to see the city becoming anything but increasingly luxury-friendly in the near future.